Data Science Career Track

 Yes, immersive data science bootcamps can prepare you to enter some data science careers in a few short months.
 These programs emphasize hands-on learning and job-specific skills.
 Bootcamps often focus on building a professional portfolio that demonstrates your expertise.
 Many programs provide job placement assistance, as well.
 You can find online, in-person, and hybrid data science bootcamp options.

-Data scientists earned an average annual salary of $100,560 in 2019, though pay can vary based on location, industry, years of experience, and specialization.
-PayScale reports average salaries ranging from $85,540 for entry-level data scientists to $136,650 for veteran data scientists.
+Data scientists earned an average annual salary of $103,930 in 2020, though pay can vary based on location, industry, years of experience, and specialization.
+As of September 2021, PayScale reports average salaries ranging from around $85,000 for entry-level data scientists to $136,000 for veteran data scientists.